Skip to content

 ConnectIcon CTA

-How to install RSAT on Windows 8.1 or other older systems
+How do I install RSAT on Windows 8.1 or older Windows versions?

-On Windows 8.1 and older Windows 10 builds, RSAT must be downloaded as a standalone package from Microsoft instead of installing through Optional Features.
+On Windows 8.1 and older Windows 10 versions earlier than 1809, RSAT must be installed from a standalone Microsoft download instead of Optional Features.

-To install these RSAT packages, download the appropriate version for your OS, run the installer, and that's it.
-All features are enabled by default.
+To install RSAT on these older systems, download the RSAT package that matches your OS version, run the installer, and restart if prompted.
+RSAT features are enabled by default after installation.

 If you want to turn off certain features, you can select individual tools to disable by going into Control Panel > Programs > Turn Windows features on or off.
 In the Windows Features dialog box, expand Remote Server Administration Tools, and then expand either Role Administration Tools or Feature Administration Tools.
 Clear the checkboxes for any tools that you want to turn off.